 Rembrandt lived in Leiden for the first 25 years of his life.
 He developed his exceptional talent in Leiden to become a world-famous painter.
 So, these years in Leiden were crucial for Rembrandt.

 Rembrandt’s years of education and training in Leiden inspired and shaped him as a world-famous painter.
-You can still visit the places where Rembrand lived and studied in Leiden’s exceptionally well-preserved historical center.
+You can still visit where Rembrandt lived and studied in Leiden’s exceptionally well-preserved historical center.

 The Rembrandt Walking Tour In Leiden

 Walking through Leiden is like walking in an open-air museum because the city’s center has been exceptionally well preserved.
 All the important locations in Rembrandt’s period in Leiden are within walking distance.
 It is remarkable how well Leiden has maintained the spirit of the Golden Age.
 Therefore, walking in Rembrandts’ footsteps is one of the best possible day trips in the Netherlands.